walkerhughes/walkerhughes/README.md

 👋 Hi, I’m Walker

-I'm a mathematician and data scientist based in San Francisco.
-I'm interested in using AI to fight wildfires and identify changes in implied volatility regimes in SP500 data.
-But really I just think math, computer science, and econometrics are awesome.
+I'm an applied mathematician and data scientist based in San Francisco.
+I'm interested in using AI to create a positive impact in the world.
+Beginning in the Summer of 2024, I am beginning a MS in Data Science at the University of San Francisco.

-Outside of work I enjoy backpacking in the Sierra Nevadas and Brazilian jiu-jitsu =]
+Outside of work I enjoy backpacking in the Sierra Nevadas and practicing Brazilian jiu-jitsu =]

+Feel free to take a look at some of my recent projects below!

 <!---